preetam221/proxy-server/README.md

 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/preetam221/proxy-server/main/proxy-server-setup.sh)"
 ```
-3. You should get your credentials at the bottom of you terminal output.
+3. You should get your credentials at the bottom of your terminal output.

-**Note: The proxy server will use port 443 and Google Public DNS by default.
+**Note: The proxy server will use port _`443`_ and _`Google Public DNS`_ by default.
 However, you can change that easily by following the steps below.**

 ### To change the default port:
 ```